 When you get your asparagus home, wash it well (taking care to remove all the dirt from the woody stems).

-Alternatively, you can use canned asparagus.
+Alternatively, use canned asparagus.

-Whilst it would be OK for purees and veggie combos, it certainly couldn’t be used as a finger food (as we suggest later in this article).
+While it would be OK for purees and veggie combos, it certainly couldn’t be used as a finger food (as we suggest later in this article).

 You can then put it into zip-top bags and store them in the freezer.